tsung-jui-wu/CSCI653/README.md

 Imagine a government auctioning **M spectrum licenses** to **N telecommunications companies**:
 - Each company values licenses differently (e.g., AT&T values urban areas more than rural)
-- Each company has a **budget constraint** - limited money to spend across all licenses
+- Each company has a **budget constraint**
 - Some licenses are **complementary** - worth more when won together (e.g., adjacent frequency bands)
-- All companies bid simultaneously in sealed envelopes (can't see others' bids)
+- All companies bid simultaneously (can't see others' bids)
 - **Highest bidder wins** each license and pays their bid amount

 **Key Question**: What bidding strategy should each company use?

-The answer is the **Nash Equilibrium** - a stable state where no company can improve their profit by changing their strategy alone.
+Find the **Nash Equilibrium** - a stable state where no company can improve their profit by changing their strategy alone.

-### The Algorithm: Fictitious Play with Monte Carlo Sampling
+### Algorithm: Fictitious Play with Monte Carlo Sampling

 **Fictitious Play** is an iterative learning algorithm where each player repeatedly best-responds to the historical behavior of opponents: